The Preaching of the Kingdom: Twelve Disciples Sent to Lost Sheep

 Dependence for Their Needs, Acceptance or Rejection (10:9-15)

-9 Do not provide yourselves with gold, or silver, or brass, for your belts, 10 nor scrip for the way, nor two body coats, nor sandals, nor a staff: for the workman is worthy of his nourishment. vv.9-10 These are things that would tend to encumber the servant of God, and allow them be less dependent on the Lord for their needs.
-By discarding the normal provisions of the traveler, they would manifest a their dependence on God in a special outward way to the nation of Israel.
+9 Do not provide yourselves with gold, or silver, or brass, for your belts, 10 nor scrip for the way, nor two body coats, nor sandals, nor a staff: for the workman is worthy of his nourishment. vv.9-10 These are things that would tend to encumber the servant of God, and allow them to be less dependent on the Lord for their needs.
+By discarding the normal provisions of the traveler, they would manifest their dependence on God in a special outward way to the nation of Israel.
 God would provide the necessary “nourishment” for His “workmen”.
 Now, we must remember that this was a strictly Jewish mission… we do not apply all these things literally today in the full light of Christianity.
 However, the principles are valid.
-A servant that goes out with the right spirit will have the conscious sense that they have been sent by Lord, and are here only as His instrument.
+A servant that goes out with the right spirit will have the conscious sense that they have been sent by the Lord, and are here only as His instrument.

 11 But into whatsoever city or village ye enter, inquire who in it is worthy, and there remain till ye go forth.
 12 And as ye enter into a house salute it.
 13 And if the house indeed be worthy, let your peace come upon it; but if it be not worthy, let your peace return to you.
 14 And whosoever shall not receive you, nor hear your words, as ye go forth out of that house or city, shake off the dust of your feet.
 15 Verily I say unto you, It shall be more tolerable for the land of Sodom and Gomorrha in judgment-day than for that city. vv.11-15 Now He comes to the subject of lodging.
 They were to stay with those who were “worthy” and shun those who were “not worthy”.
 What marked a household as worthy?
 If they received the servant then they were as much as receiving the master (see Matt.
 25:40).
 They would “salute” or show a sign of respect to those worthy homes.
 They were to “shake off the dust” or show a sign of warning to those who refused them.
 Those who rejected these messengers were more responsible than the cites of Sodom and Gomorrah, because they had been given more light!
 Clearly this is not speaking about the preachers of the gospel of God’s grace today.
 We seek the unworthy, not the worthy.
 We preach to those who are dead in sins, trusting that God will quicken the soul by the power of His word.
 We warn the ungodly, but we are never to invoke the judgment of God against them.
 But here, by contrast, God will bring the glad tidings of the Kingdom to those who are already longing for the Messiah.